MABelanger/jslib-html5-camera-photo/README.md

 2. Set `ideal resolution`, fall back to the default resolution.
 3. Get the `maximum resolution` of the camera, fall back to the default resolution.

 I tried to figure it out how to get the maximum of camera resolution.
-Not an easy solution, i found that the constraint `video.optional[]` is obsolete :
+Not an easy solution, i found that the constraint `video.optional[]` was working but is obsolete :

 ```js
 video.optional: [